What are Purchase Journals?

 Advantages of Purchase Journals

-- The details of all the suppliers are found in one place which helps in reconciling ledger balances and trial balance
+- The details of all the suppliers are found in one place, which helps in reconciling ledger balances and trial balances.

 - Easy to maintain and track data for Supplier analysis

-- The total credit purchase and type of purchase is found at one place
+- The total credit purchase and type of purchase are found in one place.

 - An essential document for the smooth functioning of the purchasing department

 - One of the famous and widely maintained books

 Disadvantages of Purchase Journals

 - A separate accountant is needed, which costs time and money.

 This article has been a guide to Purchase Journals.
 Here we discuss components of purchase journals along with examples, advantages & disadvantages.
 You can learn more about accounting & bookkeeping from the following articles –